How to Measure oil measurement Level

 Advantages

-Float – based sensors are relatively simple and reliable for measuring oil levels in tanks of various sizes.
-They can provide continuous level monitoring and are suitable for both above – ground and underground storage tanks.
-They are also cheaper than some advanced electronic sensors. it can work without an external power source in mechanical systems.
+Float-based sensors are simple and reliable for measuring oil levels in tanks of different sizes.
+They offer continuous level monitoring and work well for both above-ground and underground storage tanks.

 Limitations